OpenResilienceInitiative/ORISO-Kubernetes/helm/charts/mariadb/README.md

 ## SQL Schema Files

-SQL schemas are stored in `templates/init-scripts/`:
+SQL schemas are stored in `sql-schemas/` (not in templates/ to avoid Helm parsing):
 - `agencyservice-schema.sql`
 - `consultingtypeservice-schema.sql`
 - `tenantservice-schema.sql`